Street Vendors

 The entrepreneurial spirit

-Street vendors were found in cities and in small towns worldwide.
-Everywhere there are poor people and local tobacco, someone will be selling cigars on the street, in parks or off the back of wagons and pickups.
-Selling home made cigars in the streets of Cuba goes back more than 200 years and almost that far in Europe and the United States.
-In New York, Boston and San Francisco Chinese were frequently cigar vendors in the mid 1800’s.
-A cigar company VP told me he grew up in rural PA during the Depression of the 1930’s and remembers selling untaxed and unboxed home-made cigars out of the back of the family pick-up truck at saturday farmer’s markets.
+Street vendors peddled their wares in cities and in small towns worldwide.
+Everywhere there are poor people and local tobacco, someone will be selling cigars on the street, in parks or off the back of wagons and pickup trucks.
+Selling home-made cigars in the streets of Cuba goes back more than 200 years and almost that far in Europe and the United States.
+Chinese were frequent cigar vendors in New York, Boston and San Francisco.
+A cigar company Vice-President confided to me that he grew up in rural PA during the Depression of the 1930’s and remembers regularly selling untaxed and un-boxed home-made cigars out of the back of the family pick-up truck at saturday farmer’s markets.

 NCM Home Selling Cigars